nyghtwel/RNN_Fine_Food_Analysis/README.md

 ## RNN Analysis of Amazon Fine Food Reviews

+Notes:
+- seaborn does not exist in the working AMI bitfusion

 ## Data preprocessing
 TODO:
 - [ ] Create graphs and detailed information about the data set